The right to believe, to worship and witness

 The occupation forces' Zaporizhzhia Regional Court did not respond to Forum 18's questions as to whether Fr Kostiantyn was on trial and, if the case had already concluded, what the verdict was.
 Several of the Court's judges told Forum 18 that they were not involved in the case (see below).

-Artyom Sharlay, the head of the Russian occupiers' Religious Organisations Department at Zaporizhzhia Regional Administration's Social and Political Communications and Information Policy Department, did not answer his phone when Forum 18 called (see below).
+Artyom Sharlay, the then head of the Russian occupiers' Religious Organisations Department at Zaporizhzhia Regional Administration's Social and Political Communications and Information Policy Department, did not answer his phone when Forum 18 called (see below).

 On 27 April, the Russian-controlled Krasnodon Town Court in Luhansk Region fined Pastor Vladimir Rytikov 5,000 Russian Roubles on charges of "illegal missionary activity" for leading his unregistered Baptist congregation.
 "This is half my [monthly] pension," he noted.
 More than 30 church members came to the court to support their pastor.
 Pastor Rytikov has lodged an appeal to the Russian-controlled Luhansk Supreme Court, local Baptists told Forum 18 (see below).